jhipster/generator-jhipster/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to generator-jhipster!
+Thank you to all the people who have already contributed to JHipster!
 <a href="graphs/contributors"><img src="https://opencollective.com/generator-jhipster/contributors.svg?width=890" /></a>